Frequently Asked Questions

 By paying bail for people, will the Philadelphia Bail Fund inadvertently inhibit bail reform?

 We intend to do the exact opposite.
 Our model links direct bail assistance work with evaluation and strong advocacy for bail reform to end money bail.
 In fact, we believe paying bail for poor people is one of the strongest ways to protest the system and build evidence and political support for policy reform.
 If the Philadelphia Bail Fund is successful, it will cease to exist in the near future.

 Why should the Philadelphia Bail Fund exist when city government is already working toward criminal justice reform?

-We are encouraged by Philadelphia city government’s efforts to reduce the prison population through its MacArthur Foundation grant and efforts by the Philadelphia court system, the District Attorney’s Office and the Defender Association of Philadelphia toward criminal justice reform.
+We are encouraged by the Philadelphia city government’s efforts to reduce the prison population through its MacArthur Foundation Safety and Justice Challenge grant and efforts by the Philadelphia court system, the District Attorney’s Office, and the Defender Association of Philadelphia toward criminal justice reform.
 However, while some attempts are being made to chip away at the pretrial detention population, there are thousands of Philadelphians who remain caught up in the unjust system today.
 Each day that someone is held in pretrial detention because of their poverty is an injustice and the impact on their life outcomes are severe.
 We seek to end this injustice by applying external pressure to accelerate the reform movement taking place in our city.